maxtkc/mvths-wiki/docs/021i-conversion-factors.rst

 Exercise:
 ~~~~~~~~~

 #.
 Find the conversion factor for each of the ranges listed below.
+Round your answer to the nearest 100th.
 Complete the table in your notebook.

    .. list-table::
       :widths: 25 25 50